 Alt + Enter – Show intentions

 Fixes your imports, runs your tests, optimizes your imports, etc, etc. If your code is broken, Alt + Enter fixes it.
 If your code is not broken, Alt + Enter makes your code even better.

 Ctrl + Shift + Enter – Complete statement

 In my experience, a very under-used statement.
 Missing some closing braces?
 Missing a semicolon at the end of your line?
 Press Ctrl + Shift + Enter and IntelliJ will complete the necessary characters, even if your cursor is not at the end of the line.

 Ctrl + D – Duplicate line

 In my experience, a lot of people are still selecting the line with their mouse, copy it, and then paste it.
-Ctrl Y is a time saver: just press it and it will duplicate the time.
+Ctrl + D is a time saver: just press it and it will duplicate the line.
 And if you have multiple lines selected, it will copy the whole block.

 Ctrl + Y – Remove line

 Similar to Ctrl + D, but even better: instead it of duplicating a line, it removes the line.

 No matter where you are in the line, just press Ctrl + /, and the line will be commented out.
 I personally never use this to comment code, since that’s something I hardly ever do, but I sometimes turn pieces of code on and off.
 Remember to never commit turned off code though.